gvwilson/thirdbit/src/fiction/iffy/index.md

 and when she tried to breathe it felt like someone was kneeling on her back and squeezing all the air out of her.

-She heard Wales' voice bark order too.
+She heard Wales bark an order.
 "No, don't," she tried to say
 as exoskeletoned arms picked her up, but the words came out as a gasp